 The performance score for new standby validators is set to 0.
 The performance score of a standby validator is calculated based on them successfully submitting transactions.

-Validator candidates that have submitted a transaction to become consensus validating nodes will need to send a hash of block number
+Validator candidates that have submitted a transaction to become a consensus validator will need to send a hash of block number

 b, separately signed by the three required keys and submitted, during each epoch and every set number of blocks (